 Restrictions may apply so double-check with your airline or travel agency before traveling.

-Emirates for example offers this service free of charge when you book on emirates.com.
+Emirates, for example, offers this service free of charge when you book on emirates.com.
 Just one click and you are all set and will receive your flight and train tickets via email.
 This lets you explore different parts of Germany without to worry about transportation.

-Another use case would be to travel to the closest nearby major train station and rent your care there.
+Another use case would be to travel to the closest nearby major train station and rent your car there.
 The airport fees of rental companies are outrageous and you will save a good amount of cash.

 Has anyone ever used the service and what was your experience?